 For a detailed guide on how to visit the Four Falls click here.

-This walk starts at the National Trust car park at Cwm Porth (parking fees apply).
-The big attraction of many who visit Sgwd Yr Eira is the ability to walk behind this powerful cascade.
+This walk starts at the National Trust car park at Cwm Porth (parking fees apply) and the big attraction of many who visit Sgwd Yr Eira is the ability to walk behind this powerful cascade.
 This is delightfully refreshing on hot summer days but should be avoided after heavy rain when the slippery rocks can become treacherous.

 8. Caerfanell Falls